 Does today’s answer lie in returning to the foundations of learning?

 In the good old days pre-Covid, I know I for one underestimated how valuable my daughter’s ‘grandchild bond’ was.

-Not only did she reap the rewards of spending time giggling, playing and being spoiled rotten thanks to the undivided attention of doting grandparents, but her special 1-2-1 reading time was always assured.
+Not only did she reap the rewards of spending time giggling, playing and being spoiled rotten thanks to the undivided attention of doting grandparents, but her special one-to-one reading time was always assured.

 Every week, she’d work through another chapter or entire book, while learning new vocabulary and unconsciously enhancing her literacy skills for the next stage of her classroom work alongside her peers.

 It’s a sad reality of Covid that we now know many children have seen their literacy skills decline, and that’s in no small part due to the fact that there’s now been less time for Mum, Dad or Grandma to sit reading The Gruffalo or taking that youngster on a literary journey through all kinds of book genre.